-We are Southeast Asia’s longest-running international photography event, and believe in supporting the vibrant and dynamic photographic community that has arisen in Asia.
+Now Southeast Asia’s longest-running international photography event, we believe in the importance of supporting the vibrant and dynamic photographic community in Asia.
 We do this by creating a welcoming and safe space for lens-based practitioners in the region to access to professional development and educational opportunities, and by actively seeking and promoting Asian contributions to the medium and language of photography.

 In 2018, key members from our community of tutors, alumni and festival veterans came together to form a new Asian-majority organising committee.
 The diverse 13-member committee, created simultaneously with Jessica Lim stepping in as the new director, comprises of six alumni from our professional workshops.
 This reflected an organic evolution and brings us closer to our goal of a self-sustainable model led by Asian photography professionals.

 The Angkor Photo Association is a non-profit cultural association registered under 1901 Law in France.
 All our events are free to attend, and open to the public.